DataDog/documentation/content/en/tracing/trace_collection/compatibility/dotnet-framework.md

 ## Supported .NET Framework runtimes

 The .NET Tracer supports automatic and custom instrumentation on the following .NET Framework versions.
-It also supports [.NET Core][2].
+It also supports [.NET and .NET Core][2].
 The .NET Tracer does not support code running in partial trust environments.

 | .NET Framework Version  | Microsoft End of Life | Support level                       | Package version             | Datadog End of Life |
 | ----------------------- | --------------------- | ----------------------------------- | --------------------------- | ------------------- |